 All long-term debt to be repaid from governmental and business-type resources is reported as liabilities in the government-wide statements.
-The long-term debt consists primarily of revenue bonds payable and notes payable.
+The long-term debt, which was paid off during the year, consisted primarily of revenue bonds payable and notes payable.